CHRONIC PAIN CHAMPIONS

 1/23/2023

-Does it seem like everything you do to eliminate the pain doesn't work or becomes less effective over time and you have to do or take more of it?
+Does it seem like everything you do to eliminate chronic pain doesn't work or becomes less effective over time?

 Are you hoping the next doctor you see will have the magical cure?